We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Universal Audio guitar pedal comparison

 All Universal Audio UAFX amp emulator pedals are priced at $400 and share similar design elements and basic functionality.
-Here’s a closer look at the unique guitar tones—shaped by signal paths that can include components modeled after legendary Celestion, Oxford, JBL, Korg, Shure, beyerdynamic, Royer, Sennheiser, Neumann, and AKG gear—to help you decide which one is right for you.
+Here’s a closer look at the unique electric guitar tones—shaped by signal paths that can include components modeled after legendary Celestion, Oxford, JBL, Korg, Shure, beyerdynamic, Royer, Sennheiser, Neumann, and AKG gear—to help you decide which one is right for you.

 The Universal Audio Dream ’65 Reverb Amplifier pedal is an homage to the venerable Fender ’65 Deluxe Reverb, a tube-powered guitar amp that’s made its way into countless recordings and performances over the decades by players from Johnny Marr and Muddy Waters to St. Vincent and Mac DeMarco.
 In addition to emulating the Deluxe Reverb’s iconically rich clean tones and ear-pleasing overdrive breakup, the Dream ’65 pedal includes built-in spring reverb and vibrato effects—a classic combination that’s not often seen in a single pedal (the Milkman F-Stop and Strymon Flint being a couple of fantastic exceptions).
 Via a set of onboard switches, users can toggle between (or bypass altogether) a range of historically accurate speaker cabinet, mic, and room tone modifiers—tech borrowed from the $1,200 UA OX Amp—to sculpt singing saturation for surf rock, Texas blues, jazz, punk, and almost everything in between.